 Professor Sullenger is the Joseph W. And Dorothy W. Beard Distinguished Professor of Experimental Surgery and the Founding Director of the Translational Research Institute at Duke University.
 Professor Sullenger is a globally recognized expert in RNA biology.
 Over the last 20 years, his research has been focused on the generation and clinical translation of RNA aptamers that block proteins involved in cardiovascular diseases and immune modulation.
 Professor Sullenger has over 25 issued U.S. patents related to RNA therapeutics.Read More

-Shahid Nimjee, MD, PhD is an Associate Professor and a practicing neurosurgeon at The Ohio State University Wexner Medical Center (OSUWMC) where he treats stroke patients.
+Shahid Nimjee, MD, PhD is a Professor and practicing neurosurgeon at The Ohio State University Wexner Medical Center (OSUWMC) where he treats stroke patients.
 Dr. Nimjee also leads a basic research laboratory at OSUWMC that is focused on evaluating anti-vWF aptamers and their antidotes to treat thromboembolic stroke.
 At Basking, Dr. Nimjee serves as the Company’s Interim CMO responsible for leading preclinical research activities at his laboratory at OSUWMC and designing the clinical trial plan for DTRI-031 and DTRI-025.
 Shai received his undergrad degree from Yale and his MD and PhD degrees from Duke.Read More